szuminyu/Kickstarter/README.md

 c) Simplicity as a virtue

 These blurbs are short in length (max.
 150 characters) but let’s see whether brevity and simplicity still matters.
 Calculate a readability measure (Flesh Reading Ease, Flesh Kincaid or any other comparable measure) for the texts.
 Visualize the relationship between the readability measure and one of the measures of success.
-Briefly comment on your finding.

 3. Sentiment
 Now, let’s check whether the use of positive / negative words or specific emotions helps a project to be successful.

 a) Stay positive

 Calculate the tone of each text based on the positive and negative words that are being used.
 You can rely on the Hu & Liu dictionary provided in lecture or use the Bing dictionary contained in the tidytext package (tidytext::sentiments).
 Visualize the relationship between tone of the document and success.
-Briefly comment.

 b) Positive vs negative